-Promotion isn’t something that comes second nature to most people, especially when it comes to promoting yourself.
+Promotion isn’t something that comes natural to most people, especially when it comes to promoting yourself.
 But that doesn’t mean you can’t get better at it.
 Once you land the opportunity to pitch your work to an agency or brand, it can feel like a ton of pressure.
 We’ve got you.
-In this article, we’ll explore the basics of putting a pitch deck together so you can present your work with confidence and ease.
+Here are the basics of putting a pitch deck together so you can present your work with confidence and ease.

 Understand the Context of Your Pitch Deck